BrianYang2013/JHU_AI_Journey/10 - EN.605.621 Foundations of Algorithms/W01 - Introduction.md

 - The theoretical study of computer-program performance and resource usage
 - What's more important than performance?
   - Correctness
-  - Functinality
+  - Functionality
   - Maintainability
   - Robustness
   - Extensibility
   - Programmer Time
   - Simplicity
   - Modularity
-  - Realiability
+  - Reliability

 ### Why study algorithms and performance?

-- Algorithms help us to udnerstand **scalability**
+- Algorithms help us to understand **scalability**
-- Perfomance often draws the line between what is feasible and what is impossible
+- Performance often draws the line between what is feasible and what is impossible
 - Algorithmic mathematics provides a **language** for talking about program behavior
 - Performance is the **currency** of computing
 - The lessons of program performance generalize to other computing resources